mvmorin/queller-bot/README.md

 - Friendly command line interface.
 Features like help, undo, and reset the available dice are not needed in a perfect word but, alas, mistakes happen.
 - Easy install, simply copy files over to your machine and run it.

 How well I managed to execute these goals remains to be seen...
-The first round is most likely not still gonna take some time and it is probably beneficial if one can tolerate and work with some ambiguity.
+The first round is most likely gonna take some time and it is probably beneficial if one can tolerate and work with some ambiguity.
 I am not gonna be able to, nor do I really want to, perform the amount of play testing necessary to make the experience completely friction free and I'm simply releasing this to the curious in an 'as-is' state, "Here Be Dragons".

 # CLI vs. Paper
 This CLI version is based on version 3.0.1 of Queller and I believe it to be a faithful adaptation.
 However, the decision tree has been 'massaged' slightly and many queries, statements, rules, and parts of the glossary have been rewritten.
 I can therefore not guarantee equivalence with the paper version, or even consistency within the CLI itself.